evelynhathaway/bind-deep/README.md

 	- Works with most custom classes, array-like objects, etc.
 - Binds root function and all own, enumerable property functions
 	- Includes binding accessors — getters and setters
-- Copies objects and properties deeply
+- Copies objects and enumerable properties deeply
 - Preserves and copies prototype for all types

 ## Installation